adobe/spectrum-css/components/progresscircle/README.md

-# @spectrum-css/progresscirlce
+# @spectrum-css/progresscircle

-> The Spectrum CSS progresscirlce component
+> The Spectrum CSS progresscircle component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).